webmakersteve/webmakersteve.github.io/_posts/2014-08-16-coding-standards-2.markdown

 ---
 layout: post
-title:  "Programming Best Practices"
+title:  "Mobile First"
 date:   2014-08-16 20:19:00
 categories: programming
-subtitle: "Part 2"
+subtitle: "Best Practices Part 2"
 ---

 Part 2 on the method to the madness in programming.